DeanHenze/ORACLES_WISPER/readme.md

 ![test embed](./NASA_ORACLES_logo.png)

 Processing code to create calibrated time series files and gridded level 3 products from the WISPER system during the NASA ORACLES field campaign.
-Data files and a quick explanation of the gridded products are available on [zenodo](https://doi.org/10.5281/zenodo.5748368).
+Data files and a brief explanation of the gridded products are available on [zenodo](https://doi.org/10.5281/zenodo.5748368).
 A detailed review of the instrument, measurements, data products, and calibration procedure can be found in [Henze et al., 2022](https://doi.org/10.5194/essd-14-1811-2022) which is also included in this